larrykluger/electron-react-boilerplate/README_OAuth.md

 If you're not using an intermediate page, then your application's URL may need two slashes, depending on your IdP.

-If you're using an intermediate page, add this URL to the intermediate page.
+If you're using an intermediate page, add the application's URL (with the private scheme) to the intermediate page.
 See the `electronUrl` JavaScript variable setting in the example intermediate page.
 Note that a single slash is used after the colon.